atErik/Transpiler.and.similar.List/README.md

 <h1> Transpiler.And.Similar.List </h1>

-List Of Transpilers, TransCompilers, etc [source-code to source-code converter][1], &amp; similar &amp; Decompilers, Compilers, etc related tools/apps.
+List Of Transpilers, TransCompilers, etc [source-code to source-code converter][1], &amp; similar tools/apps, &amp; Decompilers, Compilers, etc &amp; related tools/apps.

 *( History : I created a [question](https://stackoverflow.com/questions/64180191/) in StackOverflow(SO), where i have initially asked Which transpiler can convert `"Go"` source-code into `"C"` source-code, and then i had to change question & ask : Which transpiler (out of four specific transpiler) can convert from `Go` to `C/C++` and can still keep (almost all) high-level algorithms & structures used in source-code , fairly accurately same/intact in output source-code .
 And this project/data borned from that research, so later when StackOverflow's `"PRO-GOOGLE"` & `"PRO-GO"` do-evil mods ganged-up on my Quesiton+Answer & deleted it (vote to undelete [here](https://stackoverflow.com/users/recently-deleted-questions/3553808)) , so i had to publish from this github project, & improve it here. )*
 <br />